SCHOOL NURSES: Best Strategies for Success During School Medical Emergencies

 - Utilize lessons from the “real life” events of school colleagues … Examine lessons learned from the history of school violence

-- Avoid the symptoms of school nurse burnout ....
-Find your passion in school nursing, connect with peers and our unique nursing choice:
+- Avoid the symptoms of school nurse burnout … Find your passion in school nursing, get support from those who understand-one school nurse to another

 Practical Ideas and Strategies

 If you are looking for current, best practices and evidence to support your school emergency medical interventions, this is a seminar you won’t want to miss!
 During this intensive, interactive and collaborative seminar, outstanding school nurse of more than 30 years, SANDRA MORITZ, will share dozens of the most current practices, strategies and practical tips to help school nurses become better first responders to medical emergencies in a school setting.
 As a school nurse, Sandra can relate to the seriousness of the daily health and medical challenges in your practice.
 Your ever-changing role as a school nurse will be examined from a perspective of how you can best respond when medical emergencies occur in your school setting.
 Gain greater confidence in your practice, discover new products that are now available to make daily interventions more effective and become better prepared for the unexpected.
 Realize your full potential by addressing the stress of your career choice, and learn ways to be more proactive with stress-reducing tips to survive and flourish as today’s school nurse.

 You will leave this seminar refreshed and renewed professionally and personally.
 Your effectiveness will be increased as the first responder in your school to medical emergencies, including lockdowns and evacuations.
 The evidence-based strategies and tools you’ll gain will give you the confidence you need to be tomorrow’s school nurse!